Bytelog/content/2015/regex.md

   ([a-z]+)
 )
 ````
-Here we use the { } quantifier to specify that we'd like a exactly 3 digits.
-Then an OR | is used to supply another pattern in the event that the first is not matched.
-Our other pattern is simply one or more elements of the set of all English letters.
+Here we use the `{ }` quantifier to specify that we'd like a exactly 3 digits.
+Then an OR `|` is used to supply another pattern in the event that the first is not matched.
+Our other pattern is one or more elements of the set of all English letters.
 Remember, we're case insensitive.

 And that's it.
 Let's add that back to our original expression of a message: